Ryan Kavanaugh: Early career

 After leaving UCLA in the late 1990s, Kavanaugh started a short-lived venture capital firm.
-Kavanaugh's uncle connected the family with producer Jon Peters.
-Kavanaugh and his father leveraged Peters's Hollywood connections to raise an estimated US$175 million in investment funds for the younger Kavanaugh's company.
+Several investors, including Jon Peters, sued Kavanaugh, alleging fraud, and the suits were settled out of court.

-Several investors, including Peters, sued Kavanaugh, alleging fraud, and the suits were settled out of court.
-Michael Sitrick, an executive and Kavanaugh family friend, also sued, alleging that Kavanaugh violated terms of their agreement and placed most of Sitrick's $6 million investment into a type of Ponzi scheme at a company where Kavanaugh was a board member.
-An arbitrator found that Kavanaugh was "clearly negligent", and Sitrick won a $7.7 million arbitration judgment against Kavanaugh.
-He never received payment because Kavanaugh successfully argued that he was virtually penniless and his business on the verge of bankruptcy at the time of the judgment.
+In a separate suit, Michael Sitrick, an executive and Kavanaugh family friend, alleged that Kavanaugh violated terms of their agreement and placed most of Sitrick's $6 million investment into a type of Ponzi scheme at a company where Kavanaugh was a board member.
+An arbitrator found that Kavanaugh was "clearly negligent", and Sitrick won a $7.7 million arbitration judgment against Kavanaugh that was never paid because Kavanaugh successfully argued that he was virtually penniless and his business on the verge of bankruptcy at the time of the judgment.

 Relativity Media

-Pre-bankruptcy
+Founding, initial success, and bankruptcy (2003–2015)

-Kavanaugh co-founded Relativity Media in 2003 or 2004 with entertainment executive Lynwood Spinks, whose relationship with Warner Bros. gave Kavanaugh the opportunity to broker a deal between a hedge fund and Warner Bros.' film studio.
-In the early 2000s, Wall Street investors were awash in cash and looking for investments outside of the stock market.
-Relativity Media brokered "film slate" deals between these investors and studios including Universal Pictures, Marvel Entertainment, and Sony Pictures, earning fees of $500,000 to $1 million per film.
-In addition to fees, Kavanaugh also insisted on being credited as an executive producer in each film.
-This gave Relativity Media the aura of a film production company and Kavanaugh a reputation as a producer—without having creative involvement—in nearly 100 movies.
+Kavanaugh co-founded Relativity Media with entertainment executive Lynwood Spinks in 2003, claiming to have created a Monte Carlo-based risk-assessment model to reliably predict a film's potential earnings.
+Banks and hedge funds, looking for investments outside of the stock market, invested heavily in Kavanaugh's selected films.
+He utilized slate financing, which bundled together groups of films to spread the investment risk.
+Kavanaugh also worked out a formula in which every time a movie was produced through Relativity’s financing, the studio would pay his company and investors in the slate $1 million.
+Kavanaugh himself would receive executive producer credit to capitalize on the association with the films.